techgrounds/techgrounds-kaman/10_Project/readme.md

 `az deployment group create -g <resource_group_name> -f main.bicep -n <deployment_name>`

 Change the `<resource_group_name>` to the name of the resource group you have created earlier.
 Give a name to the deployment by changing `<deployment-name>`.

+> [!IMPORTANT]
-The `<deployment_name>` is important because the script uses it to generate a unique name for the key vault.
+> The `<deployment_name>` is important because the script uses it to generate a unique name for the key vault.

+During deployment, you will be prompted to enter a username and password.
+This username and password will be used for both the web server and the management server.
+Please enter a password that is at least 8 characters long and includes a combination of uppercase letters, lowercase letters, and numbers.

+> [!NOTE]
-The deployment will take about 8 minutes to complete.
+> The deployment will take about 8 minutes to complete.
 Then, it may take an additional 1-2 minutes for the website to become accessible.